locnnil/workshop/docs/explanation/essentials/moving-projects.rst

        /home/user/old          golang    Ready   -

-|project| doesn't launch the workshop in the new directory,
+|project_markup| doesn't launch the workshop in the new directory,
 which is probably the reasonable default here, but what happens if you do it yourself?